mylesbuckley/mylesbuckley.github.io/_posts/2022-10-16-Learn-Languages-While-You-Watch-Movies-and-TV.md

 ## Getting Better NLP Results

-In order to get the unique words in a Chinese sentence, I need to run the sentences through an NLP engine (a neural net, NN) to get information about it.
+In order to get the unique words in a Mandarin sentence, I need to run the sentences through an NLP engine (a neural net, NN) to get information about it.
 The problem is, if I do the subtitles one at a time I get somewhat poor results.
 The neural networks (in part) use the contents of the input sentence to determine the results.
 If a word that was not in the NN's training set occurs in the input, it has to be able to determine what it is.
 Thus, it helps the NN to see the largest possible chunk of text possible when making a prediction.
 This way it can see more uses of the unknown word and make a more accurate guess.

 The problem is, the text I want to analyze comes in sentence form and giving these sentences one by one to the NN makes life easier code-wise, but gives poor results.
 What I want to be able to do is combine all the sentences into one super long string and then feed that string to the NN and then take the output and associate it with each input sentence.
 Unfortunately, running the neural net to process such a long string of characters at once is not possible on my GPU as it overwhelms the 12Gb of memory.